admoores/notebook/JovianMoons/Players/Josh.md

 - Boiling up need for more knowledge, even though a haven is the more pressing need.

 - Shrouded in dark robes, fully covering whatever other clothes.
 Shorn sides, slight droop over the forehead (to cover his third eye).

+- Trying to figure out what he can do with the slate he's stolen.